alexk99/the_router/bras/bras_howto_eng.md

 In order dhcp server responses to successfully reach their destinations a dhcp server should know a route to dhcp relay server requests are coming from.
-In our example dhcp request are coming from ip address 10.10.0.1.
+In our example, dhcp requests are coming from ip address 10.10.0.1.
 This is the address assigned to all dynamic interfaces according to ip unnumbered scheme.
-TheRouter relay dhcp requests of subsribers connected via dynamic interfaces and alter those requests adding ip address 10.10.0.1 in them.
+TheRouter relays dhcp requests of subsribers connected via dynamic interfaces and alters those requests, adding ip address 10.10.0.1 to them.

 The following dhcpd log files entries illustares described scheme.

 	Aug 23 21:07:24 h4 dhcpd[2888]: DHCPREQUEST for 10.10.0.11 (192.168.20.2) from 00:88:65:36:39:4c via 10.10.0.1
 	Aug 23 21:07:24 h4 dhcpd[2888]: DHCPACK on 10.10.0.11 to 00:88:65:36:39:4c via 10.10.0.1

-The end of each log entry "via 10.10.0.1" indicates from which server a request was reseived.
+The end of each log entry "via 10.10.0.1" indicates from which server a request was received.

 Therefore there should be a route to the destination 10.10.0.1 on linux host H4.
 The route should point to TheRouter which is connected via vlan 20, so the route